Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 charge stating the officer's assessment of the case based on the evidence and information received.

-(b-5) The Department of State Police shall:
+(b-5) The Illinois State Police shall:

 (1) Develop and implement a policy whereby a